Tecnicalities by sector

 See "Green electricity" at https://www.carbonindependent.org/16.html

 Most modern gas meters measure gas in cubic metres.
-The energy contained in gas is measured in kilowatt-hours (abbreviated to kWh) and for natural gas is 11.2 kWh per cubic metre.
+The energy contained in gas is measured in kilowatt-hours (abbreviated to kWh) and for natural gas, this is 11.2 kWh per cubic metre.

 Older gas meters measure gas in hundreds of cubic feet - 100 cubic feet equal 2.83 cubic metres.
 So the energy contained in gas measured by an older gas meter is 31.7 kWh per 100 cubic feet.